Policies

 Feature availability

-Policies are available for Enterprise plans and apply only to Snyk Open Source scans.
+Policies are available only with Enterprise plans and apply only to Snyk Open Source scans.

 Note that the.snyk